-Do you know whether training rackets can be useful or not to improve your badminton skills, one needs to know and understand what is a training racket looks like and what it is.
+To know whether training rackets can be useful or not to improve your badminton skills, one needs to know and understand what a training racket looks like and what it is.

 A training racket is a racket that looks exactly like any ordinary badminton racket, except for its weight.
 Any ordinary badminton racket is about 80-85 grams, but a training racket starts from around 120-140gms which is considerably heavier.

-These rackets mimic the same functionality of an ordinary racket but are harder to use due to the weight.
+These badminton training rackets mimic the same functionality of an ordinary racket, but are harder to use due to the weight.

 If you are using the racket to just perform off court swings and you do not have access to the special badminton training rackets, then even a squash racket can do the trick.